We will be off Thanksgiving day, orders will begin processing again November 27th. Happy Thanksgiving!

 Schedule II Controlled Substance

-Schedule II substances will include some prescription medications that possess side effects that could be categorized as moderate to severe.
+Schedule II substances will include some prescription medications that could be categorized as moderate to severe.

 Schedule II Controlled Substances Include: